Kim Chermesino, BA (she/her/hers)

 Kim is a graduate of Wheaton College and was excited to return to campus during the summer of 2021.
 As Office Manager, Kim is responsible for executing a large variety of administrative tasks needed to manage the Counseling Center, outreach and education initiatives, and Student Health Services.
 Prior to returning to Wheaton, Kim worked in various roles at an investment management firm in Boston, and more recently worked as office manager at a private counseling practice.
 When not on campus, Kim likes to go camping and exploring with her husband and two children, spoil their two dogs, and keep current with social pressures impacting today’s youth.

 Assistant Director of Counseling

-Jackie is Staff Clinician who has been working at Wheaton College since April 2018.
-Jackie graduated from Northeastern University and obtained her Master of Social Work from San Jose State University.
+Jackie has been a staff clinician at Wheaton since April 2018.
+She graduated from Northeastern University and obtained her Master of Social Work from San Jose State University.
 Jackie has worked in a variety of social service inpatient/outpatient, residential, hospital and private practice settings and truly enjoys the work that she does.

 Staff Clinician and Case Manager

 Alex joined the Counseling Center team as a graduate-level trainee during the 2017-2018 academic year while he finished earning his master’s degree from Northeastern University.
 Upon graduating, Alex accepted a full-time role within the Counseling Center as a Staff Clinician and Case Manager.
 Through this position, Alex has had the privilege of providing individual therapy to students while also helping students identify and connect with off-campus providers within their communities.